MarcusRiemer/esqulino/readme.md

 # License

-This project is licensed under the terms of the [GNU Affero General Public License (AGPL)](https://www.gnu.org/licenses/agpl.html).
+This project itself is licensed under the terms of the [GNU Affero General Public License (AGPL)](https://www.gnu.org/licenses/agpl.html).
+For the documentation, including the masters thesis, is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).

 # Dependencies and Licenses